Find A Line That Is Perpendicular

 • Electrical Engineering: In circuit design, perpendicularity can be important in creating efficient and safe layouts.

-• Civil Engineering: Bridge and road construction relies on perpendicular lines to ensure that structures are stable and that roads intersect at safe angles.
+• Civil Engineering: Bridge and road construction relies on perpendicular lines to confirm that structures are stable and that roads intersect at safe angles.

 3. Computer Graphics: